storecloudproject/tm-bench-for-dypos/tests/test-8-node-fixed-random-tx-size/fixed-tx-size/README.md

 - C4 sends r transactions of fixed size s to N8 for the duration T.

+8 Connections:

+- C1 sends r transactions of fixed size s to N1 for the duration T.

+- C2 sends r transactions of fixed size s to N2 for the duration T.

+- C3 sends r transactions of fixed size s to N3 for the duration T.

+- C4 sends r transactions of fixed size s to N4 for the duration T.

+- C5 sends r transactions of fixed size s to N5 for the duration T.

+- C6 sends r transactions of fixed size s to N6 for the duration T.

+- C7 sends r transactions of fixed size s to N7 for the duration T.

+- C8 sends r transactions of fixed size s to N8 for the duration T.

 **Test Summary**

-est was performed for fixed transaction  size and 5 rates were used resulting in a total of 25 tests for 4 connections and 25 test for 8 connections  Some tests, at higher rate, failed due to timeouts resulting from excessive load on the system.
+Test was performed for fixed transaction  size and 5 transaction rates were used resulting in a total of 25 tests for 4 connections and 25 test for 8 connections  Some tests, at higher rate, failed due to timeouts resulting from excessive load on the system.

 4 Connections :